asyncapi/website/content/docs/getting-started/servers.md

 servers:
   - url: kafka.mycompany.com
     protocol: kafka
-    description: This is "My Company" Kafka instance.
+    description: This is an example of a "My Company" Kafka instance.
 channels:
   hello:
     subscribe: